The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 ttMigrate utility with the

 -relaxedUpgrade option to migrate the data out, destroy and recreate the database, and migrate the data back in.
-This operation is described in "Reducing database size" in the Oracle TimesTen In-Memory Database Installation Guide.

 Finally, you may have to configure the operating system to allow a larger amount of shared memory to be allocated to a process.
 You may also have to allocate more swap space for virtual memory.